CacharyT/Retail-Stores-Sales-EDA/README.md

 # Retail-Stores-Sales-EDA

+## Description

-A basic exploratory data analysis of various retail stores sales.
+An exploratory data analysis project meant to clean and analyze performance of various retail stores.

+## Authors

+Cachary Tolentino

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details

+## Data Source

+The dataset was sourced from [@Ahmed Mohamed](https://www.kaggle.com/ahmedmohamed2003).
+The dataset is under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.